kjellr/photocopier/readme.txt

 - Of course!
 It's open source.
 Visit the [GitHub repository](https://github.com/kjellr/photocopier) to browse the code or submit ideas.

 == Changelog ==
+= 1.3 =
+* Adds warped text effects for paragraph and header blocks.

 = 1.2 =
 * Adds an experimental "Warped" block style.
 * Improved rendering of the pattern on different screen resolutions.